• Skip to main content

 Folding in the white chocolate chips into the red velvet brownie batter.

 While it preheats, prepare an 8x8 square brownie pan with parchment paper.
-I like to you binder clips on two sides to hold it in place - kitchen hack!
+I like to use large binder clips on two sides to hold it in place - kitchen hack!

 Red Velvet Brownies with Cake Mix parchment lined pan held with binder clips & red velvet brownie batter in a bowl.